Last Updated on

 The spa treatment was exactly what I needed – relaxing, soothing and calming.
 The head, shoulder and hand massage released the tensions from traveling and attempting to sleep on a plane.
 The scrub and lotion treatments left my face and hands baby smooth.
 After the treatment I enjoyed the relaxation area and the hot tub before heading off to a good night’s sleep.

-The Lost Chambers Aquarium
+The Lost Chambers – The Atlantis Aquarium in Dubai

 One of the most enjoyable experiences about a stay at the Atlantis, The Palm are the large window views into the largest aquarium in the Middle East.
 With over 65,000 marine animals swimming about, you can sit a long time trying to identify them all.
 If you want to do more than just watch, you can also dive or snorkel for a close up view of the marine life.

 Guests of the resort get unlimited admission into the Lost Chambers Aquarium.
-The aquarium is a series of “excavated” tunnels that take you through the now found Lost World of Atlantis.
+The Atlantis aquarium in Dubai is a series of “excavated” tunnels that take you through the now found Lost World of Atlantis.
 Along with aquatic displays, there are also imaginative displays relating to the myth, culture and technology of Atlantis.

 For an extra, small fee I signed up for the Fish Tales behind the scenes tour which was offered every hour.
 I was the only person at my time slot, so I essentially got a private tour.
 After a brief introduction into the myth about Atlantis and information about the aquatic displays, we went behind the scenes to the “hospital” area where they breed and take care of the babies and also quarantine the new, incoming species.
 This part of the tour was given by one of the marine biologists and was extremely informative.
 And yes, I did ask about the water chemistry testing they performed (still a geek at times).
 It was especially interesting to see the sibling to the albino alligator that is on display in the aquarium.
 The two alligators are rotated in and out of the aquarium display so that neither one gets too disrupted by the public.
 We finished the tour by going outside to the area of the aquarium called the Ambassador Lagoon and hand fed the fish.